Pepitax/ML-Heart-attack-prediction-based-on-telephon-survey/README.md

 The notebook **run.ipynb** orchestrates preprocessing, cross-validation, model training, and evaluation.
 You can toggle augmentation, K-folds, and search grids in the config cell at the top.

+Since it was our first project, the repo is a bit messy, globally our implementation and methodology is explained in the **project1_report.pdf** and in the **run.ipynb**.

+---

 ## Repository structure

 ```